 On shared hosting, you also get a decent level of customer support, but this cannot be compared to the support that managed hosts provide.
-If you’re starting out, then shared hosting is a good option.
+If you’re starting, then shared hosting is a good option.

-If you are using WordPress like 85ideas.com, the best option might be Managed WordPress Hosting, which provides a better web hosting experience with superior speed, security, and support for WordPress sites.
+If you use WordPress like 85ideas.com, the best option might be Managed WordPress Hosting, which provides a better web hosting experience with superior speed, security, and support for WordPress sites.

 - Not Scanning Sites Regularly